 It’s not something that we would’ve typically seen in the home.
 And we’re doing it on a very consistent basis.
-I’m sure that my supervisors in home care would’ve thought like I was some sort of superwoman if I was doing that with my patients.
-It is a big step forward in the evaluation of knee rehab.
+I’m sure that my supervisors in home-care would’ve thought like I was some sort of superwoman if I was doing that with my patients.
+It is a big step forward in the evolution of knee rehab.

 Coaching at X10 Therapy

 Since I’ve come to X10 Therapy I work with between seven and 10 people a day.
 Most of them will be phone calls.
 And then there are the texts.
 It depends on where you are in the process, and how you’re doing.
 I have some of my people who are close to the end, just a few days away from the pickup of the X10 machine.
 They’re very independent.
 A lot of the time they are at the point where they’re starting outpatient therapy so they don’t have the same kind of time and attention that we had at the very beginning when I could talk to them every single day.
 Of course, I always reach out when I see people hitting milestones like 90º, 100º, 110º, 115º and beyond.

 Within 10 to 15 minutes of a completed session, the X10 machine sends your therapy results over to our coaching desktop with all of your X10 information so I can access it.
 I start my mornings with a quick scan through everybody’s range of motion numbers.
 I look for those who may have hit a milestone that they’ve been working towards.